Banking Checking Accounts

 4. Read the fine print

 Most bank account bonuses I earned came with lengthy terms and conditions, and there may be limitations and exclusions that can keep you from earning the cash.
+Always read the fine print for each offer before you apply for an account.

 Additionally, some banks and credit unions may use your Social Security number to run a hard inquiry on your credit report when you apply for an account, even though you’re not applying for credit.
-Take the time to read the fine print for each offer before you apply for an account.
+This could temporarily drop your credit score, which might be a problem if you plan on applying for a credit card or loan in the near future.

 5. Don’t forget about taxes